 One good way to see all the tourist sites is to purchase a New York City Pass.
 The card then allows you access into over ninety New York tourist attractions, including the Statue of Liberty, 9/11 Memorial and Museum, Museum of Modern Art, Planet Hollywood, Circle Line Cruises, Madam Tussauds etc. The cost of the card is reasonable, considering all you can do.

 Don’t turn your nose down at the thought of a bus tour.
 For New York, bus tours have great advantages.
-The buses take you on sightseeing tours through the boroughs and directly to various tourist sites, with endless off and on service.
+The tours, like the hop on hop off bus tour, take you on sightseeing tours through the boroughs and directly to various tourist sites, with endless off and on service.
 Some even provide refreshments and admission to the tourist sites.
 And, prices are reasonable.

 The Hudson Valley area is roughly a two-hour drive/train ride from New York City.
 Its quaint neighborhoods are great for leisurely strolling, window-shopping, antiquing, and sipping afternoon tea and coffee.
 There are hotels and motels at which to stay, as well as charming beds and breakfasts.